Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 drinks

-• unsweetened fresh fruit juice, water, low fat / skimmed milk
+• water, low fat / skimmed milk

-• sweetened juice, soft drink
+• sweetened juice, soft drinks

-Healthy Snacks
+Healthy snacks

-• choose snacks which are nutritious and with as little fat, salt and sugar as possible
+• Choose snacks which are nutritious and with as little fat, salt and sugar as possible

-• make sure that snacks do not take away your appetite for more nutritious meals
+• Make sure that snacks do not take away your appetite for more nutritious meals

 Healthy snacks Unhealthy snacks

-baked potato hash brown, french fries
+boiled potato hash browns, French fries

 hard boiled egg deep fried chicken wing, sausage, samosa

-green salad, fruit salad pudding
+green salad, fruit salad (with little low fat dressing) pudding

-unsalted nut, raisin, fresh fruit candies, chocolate
+unsalted and unsweetened nuts, no added sugar dried fruits, fresh fruit candies, chocolate